severdia/shakespeare-obsidian/scripts_source/markdown/King Lear/Act 3, Scene 5.md

 *Enter Cornwall and Edmund.*

 **CORN.**
-==1== I will have my revenge ere I depart his house.
+==1==I will have my revenge ere I depart his house.

 **EDM.**
-==2== How, my lord, I may be censur’d, that nature thus gives way to loyalty, something fears me to think of.
+==2==How, my lord, I may be censur’d, that nature thus gives way to loyalty, something fears me to think of.

 **CORN.**
-==3== I now perceive, it was not altogether your brother’s evil disposition made him seek his death; but a provoking merit, set a-work by a reprovable badness in himself.
+==3==I now perceive, it was not altogether your brother’s evil disposition made him seek his death; but a provoking merit, set a-work by a reprovable badness in himself.

 **EDM.**
-==4== How malicious is my fortune, that I must repent to be just!
+==4==How malicious is my fortune, that I must repent to be just!
 This is the letter which he spoke of, which approves him an intelligent party to the advantages of France.
 O heavens!
 That this treason were not; or not I the detector!

 **CORN.**
-==5== Go with me to the Duchess.
+==5==Go with me to the Duchess.

 **EDM.**
-==6== If the matter of this paper be certain, you have mighty business in hand.
+==6==If the matter of this paper be certain, you have mighty business in hand.

 **CORN.**
-==7== True or false, it hath made thee Earl of Gloucester.
+==7==True or false, it hath made thee Earl of Gloucester.
 Seek out where thy father is, that he may be ready for our apprehension.

 **EDM.**
 *(Aside.)*
-==8== If I find him comforting the King, it will stuff his suspicion more fully.—I will persever in my course of loyalty, though the conflict be sore between that and my blood.
+==8==If I find him comforting the King, it will stuff his suspicion more fully.—I will persever in my course of loyalty, though the conflict be sore between that and my blood.

 **CORN.**
-==9== I will lay trust upon thee; and thou shalt find a dearer father in my love.
+==9==I will lay trust upon thee; and thou shalt find a dearer father in my love.

 *Exeunt.*